cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/scim.md

 ## Sync users and groups in SaaS applications

-You can use SCIM with [Access for SaaS](/cloudflare-one/applications/configure-apps/saas-apps/) to automatically provision and deprovision users from a [supported identity provider](#supported-identity-providers) into your SaaS applications.
-Once configured, SCIM will automatically grant a user access to all the SaaS applications they need to do their job once they have been added to the identity provider.
+Cloudflare Access can automatically provision and deprovision users from a [supported identity provider](#supported-identity-providers) into your SaaS applications.
+To learn more, refer to the [Access for SaaS](/cloudflare-one/applications/configure-apps/saas-apps/) documentation.

 ## SCIM for Cloudflare dashboard SSO